persecuting zealot—turned G-d’s messianic servant

 —I Know Why The Caged Bird Sings, Maya Angelou

 He may have had Torah knowledge.
 Pedigree.
 Been a rising star among the pharisees.

 Shut off tight from G-d communication.

-Revelation from above alluded him because his religiously spirited nefesh (the lower part of the soul, tethered to this world) had hardened his soul matrix.
-Made it stubborn like caliche, filled with cemented-together soil particles that restricted spiritual root growth and G-d’s river movement.
+Revelation from above alluded him because he was stuck in a religiously spirited mindset.
+Made his soul stubborn like caliche, filled with cemented-together soil particles that restricted spiritual root growth and G-d’s river movement.

 There was no rich soil, no aeration, no room, no flow from His throne so the soul could stretch upward.
 Sure, Saul Paulus’ dedication to Torah/Tanakh learning was good, painstaking, exhilarating, a worthy life immersed in the things of G-d.